An Overview of Lean Systems Engineering

 Lean engineering refers to the principle of deliberate simplification of designs.
 This can reflect the consolidation of a hundred parts into 20 multifunctional parts, reducing the number of steps to build the product, streamlining the code that runs it or a combination of all of the above.

-Lean systems engineering is a combination of lean engineering and systems engineering.
+Lean systems engineering (LSE) is a combination of lean engineering and systems engineering.
 At its core, it seeks to build a system with the full set of functionality but with a minimum of pieces or components.
 LSE is almost always focused on complexity reduction, with the assumption that this has a number of benefits like improved quality, greater reliability or less waste.

-Will Lean Systems Engineering Improve Quality?
+Does Lean Systems Engineering Improve Quality?

 Lean systems engineering is the byproduct of lean engineering principles or industrial engineering.
 For example, applying lean manufacturing principles to a production line may result in fewer operation steps.
 With fewer material transfers and manufacturing operations, the manufacturing system as a whole should see fewer errors because there are fewer opportunities for them to occur.
 If parts are handled less, there is less opportunity for something to be dropped or misplaced.
 If assembly steps or manufacturing steps are combined, there may be fewer opportunities for defects to occur.